Smith sparkles through seven, Marlins top White Sox 5-1

+CHICAGO (AP) — On the 10th anniversary of Mark Buehrle’s perfect game in Chicago, Marlins left-hander Caleb Smith thought it might be his turn to grab a similar place in baseball history.

+“I definitely was thinking about the no-hitter and the perfect game the entire time,” Smith said.
+“You kind of try to put it out of your mind, but it’s kind of hard to.”

-CHICAGO (AP) — Caleb Smith retired his first 17 batters and cruised through seven innings of two-hit ball, and the Miami Marlins beat the Chicago White Sox 5-1 Tuesday night.
+Maybe next time.
+Smith retired his first 17 batters before allowing two walks and a hit, then cruised through seven innings of two-hit ball to lift Marlins over the Chicago White Sox 5-1 Tuesday night.

 Curtis Granderson hit a two-run homer to cap Miami’s four-run fourth inning against Dylan Covey (1-6).
 Harold Ramirez added a solo shot in the fifth as the NL-worst Marlins ended a four-game skid.

-Smith (6-4) worked perfectly through a depleted White Sox lineup before walking Adam Engel and Leury García with two outs in the sixth.
+Smith (6-4) worked flawlessly through a depleted White Sox lineup before walking Adam Engel and Leury García with two outs in the sixth.
 Jon Jay followed by grounding a single to right for Chicago’s first hit and only run.

+The walk on a 3-1 count to Engel, Chicago’s No. 9 hitter, disrupted Smith briefly, but didn’t undo the left-hander as he went on to match his longest outing this season.

+“All right, I’m going to throw a fastball right here,” Smith said.
+“Try to throw it as fast as I can and throw it in the zone and whatever happens happens.
+Unfortunately I didn’t get it in the zone.”

-The left-handed Smith struck out nine — including five straight over the fifth and sixth innings — in his fourth start after missing a month with left hip inflammation.
+Smith struck out nine — including five straight over the fifth and sixth innings — in his fourth start after missing a month with left hip inflammation.
 Since returning, the 27-year-old is 3-0 with a 3.00 ERA.

+“He kept his pitch count down and that allowed him to get a little deeper,” manager Don Mattingly said.
+“It seemed as the game went on, he just got sharper and sharper.”

-The hardest-hit balls off Smith were A.J.
+The hardest hit balls off Smith were A.J.
 Reed’s lined single in the seventh and Ryan Goins’ fly to the wall in left that Granderson hauled in with a jumping catch to end the inning.

 Chicago’s Tim Anderson and Eloy Jiménez are out with injuries, and All-Star catcher James McCann didn’t start.